 - Forensic analysis of battery and gas gauge characterization

-Exponent is ISO 17025 accredited by A2LA and is a CTIA Authorized Test Lab (CATL) for cellular phone batteries (A2LA Certificate 2561.02).
+Exponent is accredited to ISO 17025 by A2LA and is a CTIA Authorized Test Lab (CATL) for cellular phone batteries (A2LA Certificate 2561.02).

-Exponent’s biomedical engineering laboratories in Philadelphia and Menlo Park are ISO 17025 accredited for evaluating medical materials and medical devices (A2LA Certificates: 2561.01 and 2561.03).
+Exponent’s biomedical engineering laboratories in Philadelphia and Menlo Park are accredited to ISO 17025 by A2LA for evaluating medical materials and medical devices (A2LA Certificates: 2561.01 and 2561.03).
 Additionally, the Philadelphia laboratory is fully compliant with CFR 21 Part 58, U.S. FDA Good Laboratory Practices (GLP).
 Some of the core services offered include:

 - Retrieval analysis to meet total product life cycle requirements